Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 It's time to start the actual backend implementation!

 ## Using the PlayFab Context
 Before we even get started with writing backend code, you will need a [Helper classes file](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs), provided by PlayFab.
-[Download the file](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs) and save it to your project.
+[Download the file](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs) and save it to your project (directly beneath the `*.csproj` or the Function class file).
 Here is why:

-Every time a Function is triggered, The `Context` in which it was executed is sent as a parameter, The Context includes the following when the Function is triggered via a PlayStream Event:
+Every time a Function is triggered, The `Context` in which it was executed is sent as a parameter.
+The Context includes the following when the Function is triggered via a PlayStream Event:

 * The Entity Profile
 * The PlayStream event which triggered the script.
 * A boolean that indicates whether a PlayStream event is sent as part of the function being executed
 * The Payload data you specified when setting up the binding in PlayFab

-> For more information on the Context and what it contains in other environments, please see the [Using CloudScript context models Tutorial](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript-af/cloudscript-af-context).
+> For more information on the Context and what it contains in other environments (like if an Azure Function is called from a Game Client), please see the [Using CloudScript context models Tutorial](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript-af/cloudscript-af-context).

 ### Parsing the Context
 We already receive the Context in the Function we have created, it is the `myQueueItem` parameter: